-We all have days when we feel really down.
-Struggling with functional neurological symptoms is tough and its hard, if not impossible, to be positive all the time.
+We all have those days when we feel really down.
+Struggling with health problems is tough.
+It’s hard, if not impossible, to be positive all the time.
 Here are some tips for getting through the down days.

 Be kind to yourself

-You can have days when you feel well and able to face whatever the day brings and other days where you don’t even want to get out of bed.
-On the bad days, always treat yourself with kindness.
-Don’t think it is weak or feeble to just take a day out, stay in bed and sleep.
+You can have days when you feel well and able to face whatever the day brings, and other days where you don’t even want to get out of bed.
+On the bad days always treat yourself with kindness.
+Don’t think it is weak or feeble to take a day out, stay in bed and sleep.
 Just don’t let that turn into every day.

-Often, we may feel like we are a burden to our friends and family, especially if we need someone with us all the time.
+Often we may feel like we are a burden to our family and friends, especially if we need someone with us all the time.
 It’s important that you sit down with the people who love you and talk about how you are feeling.
 Think about what you would do and feel if the shoe was on the other foot.
 See if you can find a balance between what you can do for yourself and what you need other people to do for you.
 Remember, communication is absolutely key.
-Other people aren’t mind readers…tell them how you feel or what you need.
+Other people can’t read your mind, so tell them how you feel or what you need.

 Get help if you need it

 If you are feeling very down, perhaps having thoughts of self harm, then reach out to those around you or to your GP.
 Don’t try to struggle on alone.
 You are not wasting anyone’s time.